TanyaChutani/Segmentation-WSI-Hover_net/README.md

 - --batch: Size of the batch which is passed through model on training and validation for steps across the network.
 - --img: Image size of the training images.
 Upon experimentation with this parameter, 270 was chosen to be a good parameter value.
 - Multi GPU training was enabled by wraping model object with torch.nn.DataParallel
+- GPU used for training : `Tesla V100`

 Usage: <br />
 ```